CreativeDC/otims/README.md

 2. Install Vue CLI using instructions on its official website: https://cli.vuejs.org/guide/installation.html.
 The commands mentioned should be run using command line on Windows or terminal on Linux.

 3. Install Cordova using the instructions on its official website: https://cordova.apache.org/#getstarted.
-Please note that you will have to install Cordova and note create any projects.
+Please note that you will have to install Cordova and not create any projects.

 4. Download and install Android studio using the instructions on its official website: https://developer.android.com/studio.
 The installation process is simple and straightforward.